huijing/slides/75-devfestgt-2019/README.md

 ---

-- any margins, borders and paddings applied to each edge of the subgrid will “accumulate” 累積 as you nest more subgrids
+- any margins, borders and paddings applied to each edge of the subgrid will “accumulate” as you nest more subgrids
 - here we have a grid, a subgrid and an additional nested subgrid, so 3 layers
 - the outermost grid also has grid gap applied
 - item 2 and item 3 are grandchildren of the outermost grid